 Mistakes.
-I bet you have made a ton of them over your life.
-Especially as a marketer - but you should be aware that many of them can be very costly.
-We are here to discuss the most common email marketing mistakes and how it can be a big nuisance for you and generate costs that you may not be thinking of.
-Be it either through the need to spend money to undo something or, more commonly, lost revenue.
+I bet you have made a ton of them in your life, especially as a marketer - but you should be aware that many of them can be very costly.
+We are here to discuss the most common email marketing mistakes and how they can be costly for you.
+Be it through the need to spend money to undo something or, more commonly, lose revenue.

-Without further wait, let's dive into the most common mistakes.
+Without waiting any further, let's dive into the most common mistakes.

-Email mistake #1: Not paying attention to the quality of your email list
+Email marketing mistake #1: Not paying attention to the quality of your email list

 The first big email marketing mistake many marketers do is to think that quantity is quality.
 This couldn't be farther from the truth.
-You should always look to have the best quality possible on your list.
-The quality of your list is extremely important – if you’ve grown your list organically, make sure you're regularly auditing your list and deleting anything that's returning a hard bounce and deleting any user that hasn't opened an email in the last months (you may even try to send a warning email to him before).
-Also keep in mind that Gmail and Hotmail both track email opens.
+You should always look to have the best condition possible on your list.
+The quality of your list is essential.
+Make sure you're regularly auditing your list and deleting anything that's returning a hard bounce and deleting any user that hasn't opened an email in the last months (you may even try to send a warning email to him before).
+Also, keep in mind that Gmail and Hotmail both track email opens.
 For customers where the opens aren't happening, those emails are moved over time to spam and deleted in 30 days.

-Am email marketing mistake is buying lists from others.
-You will inherit users that are completely disengaged, that doesn't know your brand or are simply not interested.
-If you throw these email addresses into your list, you will just make it "dirty" and possibly damage your sender reputation beyond salvation.
+An email marketing mistake is buying lists from others.
+You will inherit users that are completely disengaged, don't know your brand, or are simply not interested.
+If you throw these email addresses into your list, you will make it "dirty" and possibly damage your sender reputation beyond salvation.
 Instead, you can send an email before ASKING for their subscription - that should save you from an email armageddon.

-Some percentage of the emails in these lists are spamtraps and will make you end up blacklisted.
-That's why most marketing automation tools have Terms of Service prohibiting you from using purchased lists, and they have a no tolerance policy, because blacklisting impacts them also.
+Some percentage of the emails in these lists are spam traps and will make you end up blacklisted.
+That's why most marketing automation tools have Terms of Service prohibiting you from using purchased lists, and they have a no-tolerance policy because blacklisting impacts them as well.

-Sensationalism hurts, and almost every email provider deals with it with the the spam treatment.
-You might think you're exempt from that, but if you may still include words, phrases, and design choices that are commonly used in spam email, that's whats going to happen to you.
-And being on the spam folder is the worst email marketing mistake you can ever commit.
+Sensationalism hurts, and almost every email provider deals with it with the spam treatment.
+You might think you're exempt from that, but if you still include words, phrases, and design choices commonly used in spam email, that's what's going to happen to you.
+And being in the spam folder is the worst email marketing mistake you can ever commit.

 You can get around this by using a spam checker before you send your campaign, which will give you a spam score to determine the likeliness that you’ll end up in the inbox rather than the junk folder.
 But there are a few guidelines that you should always obey:

-Using tons of variable colors and bolding and italics in an email body in a way that looks unnatural.
-It is better that you write it in the most natural way possible - tricks to grab the attention of your reader will backfire and get you blacklisted.
+- Using tons of variable colors and bolding and italics in an email body in a way that looks unnatural.
+It is better that you write it in the most natural way possible - tricks to grab your reader's attention will backfire and get you blacklisted.

-Oh, and always remember that If it's an automated email you legally must have an unsubscribe (for real, no gimmicks) and a physical address at the bottom.
+And always remember that If it's an automated email, you legally must have an unsubscribe and a physical address at the bottom.
 One thing you should be aware of: did you ever see the "unsubscribe" action in Gmail?
-Gmail sends a message back to you doing the request for the person.
-Fail to do that too many times and Gmail will send you to the spam folder for all emails.
-That way you avoid getting into spam folder!
+Gmail sends a message back to you requesting the person.
+Fail to do that too many times, and Gmail will send you to the spam folder for all emails.
+That way, you avoid getting into the spam folder!

-By now you know that email marketing is one of the best ways to generate leads for your business, but a big part of reaping the benefits of email marketing is doing it properly.
-But if you try to do it "the cheap way", it can backfire and make your life a living hell - don't ever be afraid to spend a little more in order to have the right tool for the job - and there are plenty of options that you might be using.
+By now, you know that email marketing is one of the best ways to generate leads for your business, but a big part of reaping the benefits of email marketing is doing it correctly.
+But if you try to do it "the cheap way", it can backfire and make your life a living hell - don't ever be afraid to spend a little more to have the right tool for the job - and there are plenty of options that you might be using.

-Having the right tools can be a game-changer for you, don't try to avoid paying something and doing it for free through some "clever Gmail plugins".
-You can end up doing something that these plugins haven't been designed for and getting blacklisted because of that - which will make you have costs that you can only dream of right now.
+Having the right tools can be a game-changer for you; don't try to avoid paying something and doing it for free through some "clever Gmail plugins."
+You can end up doing something that these plugins haven't been designed for and getting blacklisted because that will make you have costs that you can only dream of right now.

 And don't forget that there's a tool for every pocket.
 Hubspot may be too expensive for a newcomer or small company, but Mailchimp has a free plan that you can use straight away.
 As the costs rise, you may try to switch to Hubspot later on.
 This is just an example of how you can proceed.
 Try to plan according to your needs, and be aware that there are new tools to try out every month!

-Maybe the best way to avoid problems is so easy that you will not believe why you didn't do that before: segmenting your list.
+Maybe the best way to avoid problems is so easy that you will not believe you didn't do that before: segmenting your list.
 If you don't do that, you may be sending emails that aren't relevant to your subscribers and will get many disengaged users.
-Segmenting your email list is the best way to guarantee a big open rate, big responses and good revenues through email marketing - don't let everything in the same list, never!
+Segmenting your email list is the best way to guarantee a significant open rate, big responses, and good revenues through email marketing - don't let everything on the same list!

-A subscriber from The United States, for example, probably isn't interested in knowing the "10 best restaurants in Paris", and this will end up as a content that he will not be likely to click and interact.
-If you do many geo-location content, you could separate your subscriber list by location.
+A subscriber from The United States, for example, probably isn't interested in knowing the "10 best restaurants in Paris", and this will end up as content that he will not be likely to click and interact with.
+If you do many geo-location contents, you could separate your subscriber list by location.
 Now you can send location-specific content to your audience and have them interact the proper way with you, which will be excellent.

-This is the best strategy you can use, because no matter how hard we try to only have our target audience/clients/customers on our list - we still end up with a wide range of people, all of them with a range of interests and pain points.
+This is the best strategy you can use, because no matter how hard we try to only have our target audience/clients/customers on our list - we still end up with a wide range of people, all of them with a variety of interests and pain points.
 Let's say you blog about blogging and business-related topics.
-A strategic way to segment your list would be to find out where each person is on their journey, and tailor your email content for each group.
-Then your bloggers only looking for beginner blogging tips will only receive those emails, and your entrepreneurs only interested in more advanced business tips will only receive those emails.
+A strategic way to segment your list would be to find out where they are on their journey and tailor your email content for each group.
+Then your bloggers only looking for beginner blogging tips will only receive those emails, and your entrepreneurs only interested in more advanced business tips willreceive those emails.

 If you have only one email list, try making a few of them, and the further you go into the details of each list, the more likely you will be effective through your email marketing.
 This can be a game-changer and increase your revenues in the email marketing game.
 Good luck!